HoPE LVB Energy Efficient Stoves

-The HoPE LVB Energy Efficient Stoves are smokeless, easy-to-build and wood-burning stoves.
+The HoPE LVB Energy Efficient Stoves are wood-burning stoves.
 They are mainly made of mud, with one fuel feeding port and the possibility to build it for up to two pans.

-Compared to the three brick or stone traditional stoves used in the target communities, these models consume one third less fuel.
-The stoves are constructed as a result of community involvement and women training process in Bussi Island (Uganda), Budondo in Luuka District (Uganda) and Kenya; Video of the HoPE LVB project in Bussi Island.
+Compared to the three brick or stone traditional stoves used in the target communities, these models consume one-third less fuel.
+The stoves are constructed as a result of community involvement and women’s training process in Bussi Island (Uganda), Budondo in Luuka District (Uganda) and Kenya; Video of the HoPE LVB project in Bussi Island.

 Stove builders charge households 1.39 USD.
 In Uganda, there is a group of women who also sell to neighbouring islands at a higher cost of 5.56 USD.
 Interview with representative

 Self-constructed by end-users and trained women from the local communities.

 HoPE-LVB trains women from target communities to build the stoves.
 They promote the construction of stoves in neighbouring communities by charging a fee to new users and augmenting their income.
 They are legally registered as Kyanjazi Environment Group and promote a multiplier effect of the energy-efficient stove project.